 Now, going into the decade mark (2019) of first opening Moon Willow Press, I have constantly appraised the press and its outreach.
 Being a tiny press with a large environmental ethic has been tough.
 I’m basically a tiny fish in a tiny current surrounded by a vast sea.
 I have published authors from all over the world, from Australia to Japan to Mexico to the US to Canada.
 I started out small, with the hopes to help authors publish their first books and gain some professional publishing experience, which is hard for debut authors.
 In 2013, I went from home distribution, sales, and shipping (and sometimes even binding at home!) to Ingram printing and distribution, following a non-wasteful print-on-demand (PoD) model.
 I still recall the big rolls of recycled corrugated cardboard I had in the basement for packaging books.
 Always calling myself a tiny or niche press–or at times a micro-press–I ensured that authors knew up-front that their books wouldn’t make it into chain bookstores unless a miracle happened–though, often, small bookstores will carry books if the author is local.

-While these projects take considerable time, as does continuing a “day job,” even when reducing the titles per year at Moon Willow Press, I found it still took an extraordinary effort to edit, format, design covers, prepare a book for pre-flight, publish, advertise, and do all the accounting each year for even a handful of books each year.
-I had been writing my own novel, too, which I’m now revising into a series.
-Something has to give, but I did not want to close the press since author contracts extend into the future and I feel committed to these books.
+While these projects take considerable time, as does continuing a “day job,” even when reducing the titles per year at Moon Willow Press, I found it still took an extraordinary effort to edit, format, design covers, prepare a book for pre-flight, publish, advertise, and do all the accounting for even a handful of books each year.
+I had been writing my own novels, too.
+Something has to give, but I did not want to close the press just yet since author contracts extend into the future and I feel committed to these books.

 Trees are renewable, but it’s good to look at all factors involved.
 When I began the press, I did some studies and published a few editions of the Moon Willow Press Toolkit (now outdated) that looked at the environmental impact of publishing printed books and ebooks.
 Huffington Post shows that all books, whether print or digital, have impact, which is really no surprise.
 Though ebooks had a sharp rise in sales a few years ago, now print books are dominating again.
 A lot of this is for obvious reasons: Ebooks, which have such low overhead to produce, sometimes cost nearly as much as, if not more than, print books, which do have overhead.
 I personally prefer holding a print book in my hand, though also have a Kindle!